PTC-Education/RaspberryPi-SpatialToolbox-WifiHotspot/README.md

 - Use this page to create HTML: https://www.layoutit.com/build - https://bit.ly/2NqpeKU
 - Trying to use Php to start node server via: https://stackoverflow.com/questions/1697484/a-button-to-start-php-script-how

+### Create a Bash script to automate this whole process